Spring Garden Revival

 Watertown Municipal Ordinances for Mulching Equipment Operation & Commercial Service Standards

-Watertown regulates mulching equipment operation to minimize noise and ensure safety.
-Permitted hours are typically 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday work often restricted before 9:00 AM or prohibited.
-Commercial operators must be licensed with the Town Clerk, registered as Home Improvement Contractors for contracts >$1,000, and carry general liability insurance of at least 1M and workers compensation per MA law.
-Safety protocols include traffic control (coordinate with the Police Department), proper signage, and right-of-way permits for municipal property work.
-Environmental compliance requires proper material handling, immediate cleanup of paved surfaces, and documentation of waste disposal.
-For regulatory details, contact: Watertown Inspectional Services
+Mulching operations in Watertown are governed by municipal ordinances to ensure safety, minimize disruption, and protect the environment.
+Equipment may be operated weekdays 7:00 AM-7:00 PM, Saturdays 8:00 AM-6:00 PM, with Sunday work often restricted before 9:00 AM or prohibited.
+Commercial services must be licensed with the Town Clerk, registered as Home Improvement Contractors for contracts >$1,000, and carry a minimum 1M general liability insurance and workers’ compensation.
+Safety protocols include traffic control (coordinate with the Police Department), proper signage, and right-of-way permits.
+Environmental compliance requires immediate cleanup of materials, prevention of discharge to storm drains, and documentation of waste disposal.
+For regulatory questions, contact:

 149 Main Street, Watertown, MA 02472